DavidVorick/atomic-file/README.md

     let upgrade = Upgrade {
         initial_version: 1,
         updated_version: 2,
-        process: wrap_upgrade_process(example_upgrade),
+        process: example_upgrade,
     };
-    let mut file = open_file(&path, identifier, 2, &vec![upgrade]).await.unwrap();
+    let mut file = open_file(&path, identifier, 2, &vec![upgrade], ErrorIfNotExists).await.unwrap();
-    // Note that the wrap_upgrade_process call is necessary to create the correct function
-    // pointer for the upgrade.
-Also note that the upgrades are passed in as a vector,
+    // Note that the upgrades are passed in as a vector, allowing the caller to
-    // allowing the caller to define upgrades for 1 -> 2, 2 -> 3, etc, which will all be
-    // called in a chain, such that the call to 'open' does not return until the file
+    // define entire upgrade chains, e.g. 1->2 and 2->3.
+The final file that gets returned
-    // has been upgraded all the way to the latest version. let file_data = file.contents();
+    // will have been upgraded through the chain to the latest version. let file_data = file.contents();
     if file_data != b"hello, update!" {
         panic!("upgrade appears to have failed: \n{:?}\n{:?}", file_data, b"hello, update!");